pcko1/etherscan-python/README.md

 This will regenerate the logs under `logs/` with the most recent results and the timestamp of the execution.

+The tests also include the PRO endpoints so if your key is not PRO, the correspondings tests are expected to fail.

 ## Usage

 In `python`, create a client with your personal [Etherscan.io](https://etherscan.io/) API key: